116th Independent Field Battery, RCA

 The 116th Independent Field Battery, Royal Canadian Artillery is a Canadian Army Reserve independent artillery battery based in Kenora, Ontario, which forms part of the 3rd Canadian Division's 38 Canadian Brigade Group.
-The battery parades at the Kenora Armoury, 800-11th Avenue North, Kenora, Ontario.
+The battery parades at the Kenora Armoury, 800-11th Avenue North.

 Lineage

 The Kenora Light Infantry

-In 1908, the 98th Regiment was created.
-After the regiment was renamed multiple times during the 1920, it was split into two in 1936.
+In 1908, the 98th Regiment was created by separating two companies (Kenora and Fort Frances) from the 96th Regiment and organizing two new companies, with regimental headquarters in Kenora.
+After the regiment was renamed multiple times during the 1920s, becoming the Kenora Light Infantry, it was split into two in 1936.
 After the split, the 17th Medium Battery remained in service until 1946.
 During the 1940s to 1980, the 16th Medium Battery was renamed multiple times and merged with the 209th (Reserve) Field Battery before becoming the 116th Independent Field Battery in 1981.

 11th Medium Battery (Howitzer), RCA

 In 1920, the 11th Siege Battery was created.
 Following multiple renames from the 1920 to 1940s, the battery was merged into the 116th Independent Field Battery when it was known as the 16th Medium Battery in 1946.